HarperDB/documentation/docs/applications/README.md

 	}
 }
 ```
-Any methods that are not defined will fallback to HarperDB's default authorization procedure based on users' roles.
+Any methods that are not defined will fall back to HarperDB's default authorization procedure based on users' roles.

 ## Define Custom Data Sources
 We can also directly implement the Resource class and use it to create new data sources from scratch that can be used as endpoints.
 Custom resources can also be used as caching sources.
 Let's say that we defined a `Breed` table that was a cache of information about breeds from another source.
 We could implement a caching table like: